John Hunter and the Book of Tut — Free Play Demo

 Playing Responsibly in Demo

 The demo uses virtual credits, so there is no financial consequence to any session outcome.
-However, patterns of play in demo mode can mirror those in real-money sessions — observing whether long bonus-free stretches produce frustration, or whether a particular expanding symbol outcome triggers a desire to continue beyond a planned number of spins, provides useful self-knowledge before switching to real money.
+However, patterns of play in demo mode can mirror those in real-money sessions — observing whether long bonus-free stretches produce frustration, or whether a particular expanding symbol outcome triggers a desire to continue beyond a planned number of spins, tells you something worth knowing before switching to real money.
 Players who complete structured demo sessions — tracking base game hits, bonus frequencies, and payout multipliers across 50 or more bonuses — leave the demo with calibrated expectations that reduce the risk of decisions driven by short-term variance in real-money play.

 Frequently Asked Questions About the Demo

-The most common question about the demo is whether it uses the same RTP as real-money play.
-It does — the demo on this page uses the 96.5% default configuration, the same RNG, and the same probability tables as the real-money version at casinos that have not selected a reduced-RTP variant.
+Yes, this demo uses the same 96.5% RTP as the real-money default.
+Same RNG, same probability tables.
+Casinos can run a 94.5% variant, but that's operator-side — the demo here runs at 96.5%.
 The second most common question is whether it is possible to trigger the maximum win of 5,500× in demo mode.
 Mathematically yes — the demo uses no win cap — but the probability is identical to real-money play: approximately 1 in 1,000,000,000 spins.
 Third, some players ask whether the Bonus Buy in demo provides a fair representation of bonus round outcomes.
 It does.
 The demo Bonus Buy uses the same random expanding symbol selection and the same payout tables as real-money purchased bonuses.
 The only demo limitation relative to real-money play is the absence of actual financial consequence and, in some regions, the absence of casino-specific promotions such as free spins or deposit match bonuses that would apply to real-money play.

 Play Demo